laurendea/Mind-Marvel/Proposal.md

 9. to increase money reward for next question if correct
 10. to repeat the game until the player reaches money goal
 11. to display a winning message
-12. to display a losinf message
+12. to display a losing message
 13. to display correct answer if player choice is wrong
 14. to reset money reward if wrong
-15. to ask player if they want to restart the game after losing
-16. to shuffle and display a new set of questions if the game restarts
+15. to shuffle and display a new set of questions if the game restarts